BrentNoorda/toy-piano/SLIDES/stupiddebugkludge.md

         DEBUG = result;
     });

 Already this is pretty silly.
-But it gets worse because in when my client javascript loadsI don't know initially if that above code, which returns asynchrounously, has been called yet.
+But it gets worse because when my client javascript loads I don't know if the above code, which returns asynchronously, has finished yet.
 So [client/lib/lib.js](https://github.com/BrentNoorda/toy-piano/blob/master/client/lib/lib.js) has this startup code just to wait for the DEBUG initialization code to finish:

     $(document).ready(function() {
         function alter_$_to_warn_if_selector_does_not_exist()